joeyvmason/joeyvmason.github.io/_posts/2016-10-25-using-scalyr-with-elastic-beanstalk.md

 ---
 title: Using Scalyr with Elastic Beanstalk
 date: 2016-10-25 12:00:00 Z
 description: Use Scalyr to aggregate logs from multiple servers managed by Elastic Beanstalk.
+header-img: img/cattle.jpg
 layout: post
 ---